buzzingwires/cmark2ctags/README.md

 cmark2ctags
 ===========

-*Convert MarkDown files to Exuberant Ctags using libcmark.*
+*Convert MarkDown files to Exuberant Ctags using libcmark*

 Building and Installation
 -------------------------